dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 ### Detailed inference

-In order to use the model for inference, as well as extra sample information (such as usage information and type information):
+In order to use the model for inference, as well as for computing extra sample information (including variable usage information and type information):

 - Prepare the test dataset directory as described in the _Dataset Parsing_ section above
-- Specify its paths in the _config.yml_ file:
+- Specify it's path in the _config.yml_ file:
 ```python
 test_path: "path-to-test-data"
 ```